asb2m10/jsusfx/max/README.md

-jsusfx_max - JesuSonic FX for Max
+jsusfx_max - Jesusonic FX for Max
 =================================
 For now this is on hold and focusing on Pure Data.